alphonzo79/AndroidArchitectureExample/README.md

 Branches
 ---
 The project is broken up into a couple of branches for the purpose of demonstration.

 ####Master
 The master branch is the starting point, and doesn't actually have much of use other than a bare project and this README.
 Maybe at some point one of the other branches will be merged into master, but for now it will be kept separate.

 ####Standard
 The standard branch holds the starting point for the discussion, what I consider to be the "standard" way of building an Android app.
 This version of the app is build according to most tutorials and documented examples that are available.
 This includes the Android version of and MVC architecture with very prominent Activities and Fragments that handle much of the view and business logic for the app.
 It also includes using Loaders for data loading and maybe even an AsyncTask or two.
 Some great tools can be included in this type of archictecture, including Dagger and RxAndroid to name just a couple.

 This style of application works well.
 There are countless wonderful apps built in this way, including most of the apps that I have built or worked on.
 But it presents a few challenges.
 Primarily, Android is notoriously difficult to test because so much is wrapped up in components that require instrumentation.
-If you're like me you use this as a really great excuse: <br />*"I would love to unit test my app, but you just can't unit test Android."* <br />Developer absolved!
+If you're like me you use this as a really great excuse:
+*"I would love to unit test my app, but you just can't unit test Android."*
+Developer absolved!

 ####MVPI